 To help avoid injuries, there are a few things you can teach your child so that everyone is happy and stays safe.

 Here are 6 tips to promote positive interactions:

-2: Teach your dog the word “Stop” and encourage your child to use during playtime when the dog gets overly excited and plays too rough.
+- Teach your dog the word “stop” and encourage your child to use during playtimes when the dog gets overly excited and plays too rough.

-3: Remind your children that the dog crate or cat bed is their “safe space” and to not disturb them when they are there.
+- Remind your children that the dog crate and/or cat bed is the pet’s “safe space” and to not disturb them when they are there.
 It’s as much a right for your pet as it is for your child to end a play session.
 If your dog or cat retreats to their spots, then that means they need some downtime.

-4: When your child and pet are getting to know each other, make up some games that involve toys and words rather than direct touch.
+- When your child and pet are getting to know each other, make some games that involve toys and words rather than direct touch.
 This helps minimize risk of nips, scratches, and pounces.

-5: Show your child that asking your dog to sit, stay, and lay down can be a game too and let your child reward the dog with praise and treats.
-It helps establish in your dog’s mind that your child is a friend but also someone who controls the pace and playtime.
-Supervise these moments carefully to make sure your dog doesn’t get overly excited and grab the treat from your child’s hands.
+- Show your child that asking your dog to sit, stay, and lay down can be a game too and let your child reward the dog with praise and treats.
+It helps establish in your dog’s mind that your child is a friend but also someone to listen to and in control.